junxit/us-congress-bills-110/metadata.md

 - 2007-07-31 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-31 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-31 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-08-03 — Committee on Science and Technology discharged.
+- 2007-08-03 — Committee on Science and Technology discharged.
+- 2007-08-03 — Placed on the Union Calendar, Calendar No. 192.
+- 2007-08-03 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+110-305, Part I.
+- 2007-08-03 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+110-305, Part I.